rubytune/perf_check/README.md

   3. `:standard`
   4. A user name, passed in as a string (corresponding to the `-u` command line argument)

-It is up to the application to decide the semantics of this parameter.
+It is up to the application how it will use this parameter.

 The `route` parameter is a PerfCheck::TestCase.
 The block should return a cookie suitable for accessing `route.resource` (e.g. /users/1/posts) as the given `login`.